If

 morons might

-misinterpret cool knowledge make us want to not have it, and
+misinterpret cool knowledge make us not want to have it, and

 that